jauntsdn/rsocket-jvm/README.md

 **GRPC compatible**.
 All implementations are directly compatible with GRPC via RSocket-RPC & GRPC transport.
 GRPC clients can access such services without separate "gateway" binaries and awkward IDL sharing schemes.

+### Shared transports

+Message transports are based on `netty` only so usable by each vendor library, and are considered part of (not yet publicly available) RSocket-JVM runtime.

+Currently they are comprised of

+* `TCP` & `UNIX domain sockets` - known efficient byte stream protocols for datacenter / inter-process communication,

+and Http2 streams based transports for interop:

+* `GRPC-RSocket-RPC` for communication with internet clients / external services;

+* `Websocket-over-http2` for cross-cloud communication with Internet Standards transport.

 ### RSocket-RPC